midhunkalarikkal/FullDomain/Notes/React.md

 ## 3. `useRef`
 ---------------
-Purpose: useRef is a hook that allows you to create a mutable object which holds a .current property.
-This is often used to directly access a DOM element or to hold a mutable value that does not cause re-renders.
+useRef is a React hook that allows you to create a mutable object with a .current property.
+This is often used to:

-Usage: You can store a reference to a DOM element or keep track of a value without triggering a re-render.
+Access a DOM element directly.
+Hold a value that doesn't cause re-renders when changed.

+No Re-renders: Changing ref.current does not trigger re-renders, making it suitable for performance optimization.
+Direct DOM Access: Helps you interact directly with DOM elements (e.g., focusing an input field).
+Preserves Value Across Renders: Keeps a mutable value that persists across re-renders without reinitialization.
+Simpler for Non-Display Logic: Perfect for use cases where the value is not directly rendered in the UI.

 ```js
 import React, { useRef } from 'react';